 Understanding the math: In third grade your child learned about a few types of graphs.
 Picture graphs, bar graphs (graphs with bars above or to the side of each option), and line plots, like the one above.
 Graphs help us organize our thinking, make conclusions, and show information.
 It is important for your child to be able to create and interpret graphs not just for their future math learning, but also as a skill they will use throughout their life.
 They will use graphs in science class, they will see graphs in their history textbooks, and they will see graphs in news stories.
 Being able to understand graphs is a lifelong skill!

-Resources: Questions to Ask Your Child : -Children love to ask questions -Which has the most?
-How do and learn about their families. you know?
-Help them to create graphs about -How many votes does have? what they learn.
-Here is a virtual -How many more than graph making tool you can use: are there? https://toytheater.com/graph-color -What is the total number of?
+-Children love to ask questions and learn about their families.
+Help them to create graphs about what they learn.
+Here is a virtual graph making tool you can use: https://toytheater.com/graph-color-bars/

--bars/